-Why not incorporate art into your collection of weather activities for kids?
-This thunderstorm art project is made using paints and construction paper and is perfect for toddlers, preschoolers, and kindergarteners!
+Incorporate this thunderstorm process art project into your collection of weather activities for kids!
+This stormy art activity is made using paints and construction paper and is perfect for toddlers, preschoolers, and kindergarteners.
+Such a fun way to explore color mixing!

 Theo, my preschooler, has been very interested in colors.
 Recently, he asked me why the color gray wasn’t in the rainbow and where it came from.
 This seemed like the perfect opportunity for some color mixing!